gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 one was a simple clamp,
 while the other had three fingers arranged in a circle so that any of them could act like a thumb.
-Scrapes and dents on its torso showed that the solar panel wasn't the first thing to hit it, and the whir from its left knee joint made Maddy think of the grunts Mayor Lupus made when she stood up after sitting for a long time.
+Scrapes and dents on its barrel-shaped torso showed that the solar panel wasn't the first thing to hit it, and the whir from its left knee made Maddy think of the grunts Commander Leaf made when he stood up after sitting for a long time.

 "We should get out of here," Gumption whispered to Maddy.